 PSCShip, our proprietary software system, is built to automatically convert pounds and inches to an export dim weight in pounds and to convert kilograms and centimeters to an import dim weight in kilograms.
 So, when you create a shipment or get a rate estimate, the system will do this math for you and get you a rate based on the chargeable weight for that shipment.

-Please be aware the DHL (and all carriers) will round up the dimensions and the weight.
-This means that if one side of a box is slightly over 10 inches, it will get rounded up to 11 inches.
-Or if a box bows out due to the contents, DHL will count how far out the box bends when it measures the dimensions.
-Be sure to keep that in mind when you are measuring for the dim weight of a shipment.
+DHL rounds to the nearest whole number (up or down), but note that all other carriers will round UP the dimensions and the weight.
+This means that if one side of a box is slightly over 10 inches, other carriers will round it up to 11 inches.
+If a box bows out due to the contents, DHL will count how far out the box bends when it measures the dimensions.
+Be sure to keep that in mind when you are measuring the dim weight of a shipment.

 One benefit of dimensional weight is that you may have extra weight you can add to the shipment.
 For example, if a shipment weighs 20 lbs. and the dim weight is 25 lbs., you can add more weight to the shipment up to 25 lbs. for the same price.
 You will want to make sure that anything you add is declared on the Commercial Invoice to avoid problems with customs on the receiving end.